Operations & Benchmarks

 At 20% on net of consumables, with injectable COGS at 40%, the same provider earns $48,000 in commissions.
 That $32,000 difference is not a rounding error.
 It is the difference between a compensation structure that works and one that slowly breaks your gross margin.

 Zenoti data shows average med spa staff utilization at 47%, with top performers reaching 78%.
-At a $164 average ticket, a provider at 47% utilization generates roughly $200,000 to $280,000 in annual revenue, depending on hours and service mix.
+At a $164 average ticket, a provider at 47% utilization generates roughly $200,000 to $280,000 in annual revenue.
 That changes the commission math significantly compared to the $400,000 examples circulating in industry conversations.

 $132,050

-NP mean annual wage, used as the salary anchor in any compensation model
+NP mean annual wage — the salary anchor in any compensation model

-Source: BLS Occupational Employment and Wage Statistics (OEWS), May 2024.
+Source: BLS OEWS May 2024.
 Fully loaded with FICA at 7.65% and benefits, this reaches approximately $151,858.
 Below 25% provider contribution margin is a warning signal.

 The three compensation models: how they compare